-Refer to Turabian (391-99) for general guidelines for items that make up the text of a thesis.
+Refer to Turabian (400-11) for general guidelines for items that make up the text of a thesis or dissertation.
 Refer to this supplement for Global University preferences.
-The Graduate School of Theology generally requires that the text of a thesis include the following items (see Appendix G of this supplement for examples):
+The Graduate School of Theology generally requires that the text of a thesis or dissertation to include the following items (see Appendix G of this supplement for examples):

+'''

 Chapter 1.
 Introduction

+'''